 Tec 4 Frederick Krug

-Tec 4 Frederick Krug was born on April 25, 1917, in Wisconsin to Louis
+T/4 Frederick Krug was born on April 25, 1917, in Wisconsin to Louis & Ella Krug, and with

 When the tankers arrived at Ft.
-Knox, they learned that their barracks were not finished.
-The area of the fort that they were assigned to was brand new.
-They found themselves living in tents with stoves in them.
-They remained in the tents several months.
+Knox, they learned that their barracks were not finished, since the area of the fort that they were assigned to was brand new.
+They found themselves living in tents with stoves in them for several months.
 When they did move into their barracks, the roads in front of them were mud since the winter was extremely wet.